Rosamund Pike

-Pike portrayed Ruth Williams Khama in the biopic A United Kingdom (2016) and Marie Colvin in the war film A Private War (2018), for which she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
-She won a Primetime Emmy Award for her role in State of the Union (2019) and a Golden Globe Award for her performance in I Care a Lot (2020).
-Since 2021, she has starred in the Amazon fantasy series The Wheel of Time.
+Pike's career further progressed with her portrayals of Ruth Williams Khama in the biopic A United Kingdom (2016) and Marie Colvin in the war film A Private War (2018), and she won the Golden Globe Award for Best Actress for her leading role in the black comedy I Care a Lot (2020).
+During this period, she won the Primetime Emmy Award for Outstanding Actress for her role in the comedy miniseries State of the Union (2019).
+After starring as Moiraine Damodred in the Amazon Prime Video fantasy series The Wheel of Time, she received renewed acclaim and awards nominations for her performance in the satirical thriller Saltburn (2023).
+For producing the Netflix science fiction series 3 Body Problem (2024), Pike earned a nomination for the Primetime Emmy Award for Outstanding Drama Series.
+In 2025, she returned to the stage for the first time in 15 years with her performance in the Royal National Theatre production Inter Alia.

 Early life and education

 Pike was born in 1979 in Hammersmith, London, the only child of opera singers Julian Pike and Caroline Friend.

-She attended Badminton School in Bristol, and while appearing as Juliet in a production of Romeo and Juliet at the National Youth Theatre, she was noticed by an agent who helped her embark upon a professional career.
+She attended Badminton School in Bristol.
+While appearing as Juliet in a production of Romeo and Juliet at the National Youth Theatre, she was scouted by an agent, Dallas Smith ("the most genuine and long-lasting relationship in my professional life"), who helped her embark upon a professional career.
 After being turned down by every stage school to which she applied, she gained a place to read English literature at Wadham College, Oxford.
-She graduated with an Upper Second-class honours degree in 2001, having taken a year off to pursue her acting career, gaining stage experience in David Hare's Skylight, Arthur Miller's All My Sons, and several plays by William Shakespeare.
+She graduated with an upper second-class honours degree in 2001, having taken a year off to pursue her acting career, gaining stage experience in David Hare's Skylight, Arthur Miller's All My Sons, and several plays by William Shakespeare.